Updating a Cluster

 Upgrading the Kubernetes Version

-To upgrade the Kubernetes version, first run the cluster update command, then apply the upgrade to the cluster’s planes:
+To upgrade the Kubernetes version, first run the cluster update command, then apply the upgrade to the cluster’s control plane:

 For each existing node pool, you will need to create a new one and then delete the old node pool.
 For more information, see Managing Your Worker Nodes.